-“Unification” was a mid-season two-part adventure (something new for TNG), it was the first episode to air after Gene Roddenberry’s death in 1991, it was also made to serve as a special 25th anniversary episode to celebrate both generations of Star Trek.
+“Unification” was a mid-season two-part adventure (something new for TNG); it was the first episode to air after Gene Roddenberry’s death in 1991, and was also made to serve as a special 25th anniversary episode to celebrate both generations of Star Trek.
 For more on Unification see our review of the single-disc release.

-Troi faces her first command decisions, Worf delivers Keiko O’Brien’s baby in Ten Forward, and Picard has to work with children to get to safety in “Disaster”.
-We get to see Wesley Crusher twice this season in two good episodes, the better of the two being “The First Duty”, though “The Game” is certainly helped by the presence of sassy young Ashley Judd as Robin Lefler.
+Troi faces her first command decisions, Worf delivers Keiko O’Brien’s baby in Ten Forward, and Picard has to work with children to get to safety in “Disaster.”
+We get to see Wesley Crusher twice this season in two good episodes, the better one being “The First Duty,” though “The Game” is certainly helped by the presence of a sassy young Ashley Judd as Ensign Robin Lefler.

-The TNG writers take a try at a social message around sexual orientations in “The Outcast”.
+The TNG writers take a try at a social message around sexual orientation in “The Outcast.”

-We get our first (and probably best) Enterprise-caught-in-a-time-anomaly story from Brannon Braga in “Cause and Effect”, throwing in a cameo from Kelsey Grammer, famous from another of Paramount’s hit shows at the time, Cheers, didn’t hurt either.
+We get our first (and probably best) Enterprise–caught-in-a-time-anomaly story from Brannon Braga in “Cause and Effect”; a cameo from Kelsey Grammer, famous from another of Paramount’s hit shows at the time, Cheers, didn’t hurt either.

-The end of the season gives us two excellent Picard focused stories.
-“I, Borg” shows us his first encounter with a Borg since “The Best of Both Worlds” over a year ago, he finds himself thinking how the Borg as a faceless group are easy to destroy, but it is much harder to destroy a loan teenager who needs guidance and direction.
-Then we come to one of the best episodes of the entire series: “The Inner Light” which finds Picard living out a lifetime as Kamin on the doomed planet of Kataan in only 25 minutes of real-time.
+The end of the season gives us two excellent Picard -focused stories.
+“I, Borg” shows us his first encounter with a Borg since “The Best of Both Worlds” over a year ago, where he finds himself thinking how the Borg as a faceless group are easy to destroy, but it is much harder to destroy a loan teenager who needs guidance and direction.
+Then we come to one of the best episodes of the entire series, “The Inner Light,” which finds Picard living out a lifetime as Kamin on the doomed planet of Kataan in only 25 minutes of real time.